Adobe Connect Pro 8 meeting room

 We will use this meeting room: https://webconf.vc.dfn.de/design_project/

 The Big Idea

-The module "Design" comprehends the required course "Corporate Design" as well as the optional courses "Designing for the web" and "Interaction Design".
+The module "Design" comprehends the optional courses "Interaction Design" and "Design Thinking".
 The "Project" refers to the acquired knowledge from these courses and applies it to a concrete case example in practice.

 Only in such a project with its various facets of design, the importance of a holistic approach can be realised and implemented.
 The close relationship between creative and strategic as well as marketing-related objectives can be experienced within the work on the projects.
 Not to forget the associated challenges that the decision-makers have to meet in the different phases of the projects.

 These projects should be handled as "close to reality"-scenarios.
 But it is especially important, that the students don't just orientate on existing implementations and confirm popular stereotypes.
 The goal is to find new, forward-looking approaches on the basis of their acquired knowledge.

 In every phase and decision during the project, the focus is on the question: "How can design help to meet the defined target in the best possible way and which is the appropriate creative decision, that has to be made?"
 These decisions and their consequences must be analysed accurately before they can be executed in the right way.

 Within the projects the students have to take different positions and make decisions from their respective point of view.
 Later on this experience enables them to put themselves in others positions in interdisciplinary teams.